lucask07/open_covg_daq_pcb/README.md

 The default direction of OUT seems appropriate for almost all cases.
 Fanout seems to respect design rules (net classes and trace width).

-So process should be:
+So layout procedure should be:

-* position parts (check design rules for proximity)
+* position parts (check design rules for proximity); see autoplacement below
 * draw power planes
 * set net class design rules to match the thinnest pad
 * fanout power and ground signals